Sound Design is what makes music production fun.

 It’s a very broad process with many different elements, but those are the main four.
 Here is what each of them means:

 Synthesis – The process of creating sound from oscillators and waveforms.
 Synthesis is usually what most people think of when they think ‘sound design’, but in reality, it is much broader than that.
+This includes both digital and analogue synthesis.

 Recording – The process of capturing acoustic sounds.
 These sounds are usually for a specific effect, like foley or texture, and are usually processed after recording.